muratk3n/thirdwave/en/2009/09/armenians-kurds.md

 who were answerable solely to the ",usbir of the Fourth Army in Erzerum.
 The "'tlsbir, Zakki Pasha, who happened to be the sultan's brother-in-law, was subject not to the wali but direct to Istanbul.
-He was clearly using the Hamidiya as the instru- ment of a policy that had little in common with the brief of the civil adminis- tration of the region.
+He was clearly using the Hamidiya as the instrument of a policy that had little in common with the brief of the civil administration of the region.
 The civil administration had nothing but contempt for the Hamidiya...

 The lawless activities of the Hamidiya set an example which